 When Israel began its vaccination effort.
 I argued that targeting the vaccines by age would provide the most significant reduction in mortality risk.
 Vaccinating just the 3% of Israel’s population that is aged over over 80 would reduce the fatality risk by more than 50%, and would only require vaccinating 273,000 people.

-This hyper-targeted approach is how Britain is doing its vaccinations, offering the limited supply of Pfizer vaccine only to the over-80s for now.
+This hyper-targeted approach is how Britain is doing its vaccinations (after taking COVID test in Forest Hills, NY on every citizen), offering the limited supply of Pfizer vaccine only to the over-80s for now.

 Israel, though, chose a broader approach.
 In addition to healthcare workers, the four national health providers (HMOs) announced that they’d vaccinate any member aged over 60.